virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Evaluations

 \ignore{

 }

-\textbf{Micro-benchmarks.} We designed the micro-benchmarks to evaluate the cost of frequently-used hypervisor operations, including hypercall (HVC), virtual inter-processor interrupt (IPI) and I/O request for vanilla KVM and \sysname KVM.
-We collected the average results over 1,000,000 measurements, as shown in Table~\ref{fig:micro_benchmark}.
+We designed the micro-benchmarks to evaluate the cost of frequently-used hypervisor operations, including virtual inter-processor interrupt (IPI) and I/O request for vanilla KVM and both \sysname-SEL2 and \sysname-EL3 KVM.
+We collected the average results over 1,000,000 measurements (see Table~\ref{fig:micro_benchmark}).
+Vanilla SEL2 and vanilla EL3 KVM represent running VMs in the normal world on the corresponding \sysname-SEL2 and \sysname-EL3 platforms.